andlo/skill-npr-podcasts/README.md

-## Planet Money Podcast
+## NPR Podcasts
-Plays the Planet Money Podcast
+Plays the NPR podcasts.
+Currently the only one supported is Planet Money

 ## Description
 Plays the latest episode of planet money from a RSS based audio feed.